Midterm momentum: better, faster, stronger...

 “The worst thing you can do is worry without taking action,” says Juliet Dunphy, manager of Student Learning Services at the Student Success Centre.
 “If midterms created a crisis of confidence, what matters is what you do about it next.”

-Learning resources within the Student Success Centre exist in many forms: writing assistance, math assistance, study groups, language support and over 200 workshops a year on topics such as strategies for studying in your second language, tips for online learning, taking multiple choice exams, time management and effective oral presentations.
+Learning resources within the Student Success Centre exist in many forms: writing assistance, math assistance, study groups, language support and more than 200 workshops a year on topics such as strategies for studying in your second language, tips for online learning, taking multiple choice exams, time management and effective oral presentations.

 There is a writing assignment calculator online to plan and break down the process of drafting papers, as well as approximately 90 handouts with tips on everything from problem-solving to effective reading and note-taking.